sui-foundation/sips/sips/sip-6.md

 Secondary functions will be added for `request_add_stake` and `request_add_stake_mul_coins` that return their resulting `StakedSui` instead of automatically being transferred back to the sender.

 A `#[test_only]` function, `calculate_rewards`, will be modified to be accessible onchain.
 Accordingly, a `sui_system.move` -> `staking_pool.move` flow will be added to support the calling of `calculate_rewards`.
-Also, `PoolTokenExchangeRate` getters will be added to allow historic and future exchange rate calculations and one function will be added to expose querying of the active validator set.
+Also, `PoolTokenExchangeRate` getters will be added to allow historic and future exchange rate calculations and functions will be added to expose querying of the active validator set.

 ## Rationale